-- 1. Sweep the building during drills and in the event of an actual emergency. - 2.
-Issue the "all-clear" before students and staff can return to the building
+- 1. Activate the fire alarm if it has not already been activated. - 2.
+Sweep the building during drills and in the event of an actual emergency. - 3.
+Issue the "all-clear" before students and staff can return to the building.